-As a result of the arrangement for intangible compensation, the Knowledge Platform Leefbaar and Kansrijk Groningen and the Institute Mining Damage Groningen entered into a discussion on Friday 11 June 2021 about compensation.
-Soil movement due to gas extraction has not only led to physical damage, but also to nuisance, perceived insecurity and sometimes chronic stress.
+As a result of the arrangement for immaterial compensation, the Knowledge Platform Leefbaar and Kansrijk Groningen and the Institute of Mining Damage Groningen entered into a discussion about compensation on Friday 11 June 2021.
+Soil movement due to gas extraction has not only led to physical damage, but also to nuisance, perceived insecurity, and sometimes chronic stress.
 A settlement for immaterial damage of this magnitude is unique in the Netherlands.
-The aim is to compensate the suffering of the victims.
+The aim is to compensate the immaterial suffering of the victims.

-In the current situation in Groningen, a conversation about redress is complicated.
+In the current situation, a conversation about reparations is complicated.
 The reality is that many residents will struggle for years with their homes fortifications and damages.
 And we know this is a struggle for many.
-This makes a good conversation about compensation for suffering difficult and emotional for those involved.
+This makes for good conversation about compensation for emotional suffering of those involved.
 Despite this, the Knowledge Platform wants to get to work on this.
-On the one hand, because the IMG will implement schemes such as this from 2021, on the other, because it is of great importance that residents are well informed and given the opportunity to ask their questions and express their opinion.
+On the one hand, because the IMG will implement schemes such as this from 2021, on the other, because it is of great importance that residents are well informed and given the opportunity to ask questions and express their opinion.

-Ellen Giebels (Professor of Psychology and member of the IMG Board) and Bas Kortmann (Professor of Civil Law and Chairman of the IMG Board) explain the immaterial damage scheme and the dilemmas the IMG encounters in elaborating the scheme.
-Bas Kortmann explains the legal frameworks with which the IMG must work and Ellen Giebels discusses how such an arrangement can ensure satisfaction for residents.
+Ellen Giebels (Professor of Psychology and member of the IMG Board) and Bas Kortmann (Professor of Civil Law and Chairman of the IMG Board) explained the immaterial damage scheme and the dilemmas the IMG encounters in elaborating the scheme.
+Bas Kortmann explained the legal frameworks with which the IMG must work and Ellen Giebels discussed how such an arrangement can ensure satisfaction for residents.